1st Fallschirm-Panzer Division Hermann Göring

 The Fallschirm-Panzer-Division 1.
-Hermann Göring (1st Paratroop Panzer Division Hermann Göring - abbreviated Fallschirm-Panzer-Div 1 HG) was a German Luftwaffe armoured division.
+Hermann Göring (1st Paratroop Panzer Division Hermann Göring – abbreviated Fallschirm-Panzer-Div 1 HG) was a German elite Luftwaffe armoured division.
 The HG saw action in France, North Africa, Sicily, Italy and on the Eastern Front during World War II.
 The division began as a battalion-sized police unit in 1933.
 Over time it grew into a regiment, brigade, division, and finally was combined with the Parachute-Panzergrenadier Division 2 Hermann Göring on 1 May 1944 to form a Panzer corps under the name Reichsmarschall.
-It surrendered to the Soviet Army near Dresden on 8 May 1945.
+It surrendered to the Red Army near Dresden on 8 May 1945.